Best CD players 2024: tried and tested models for every budget

 Minimal for some

-It's a nicely made bit of kit too, with a machined-metal chassis that feels solid and a design than matches the rest of Cambridge Audio's impressive CX range, including a streamer and integrated stereo amplifier.
+It's a nicely made bit of kit too, with a machined metal chassis that feels solid and a design that matches the rest of Cambridge's impressive CX range.

-If you already own an external DAC, we would not hesitate to recommend the Cambridge CXC over a standalone CD player.
-You’ll have to spend a good deal more than this to match the sound quality it offers.
+If you already own an external DAC (or there is a good-quality DAC integrated in your system) we wouldn't hesitate to recommend the Cambridge CXC over a standalone CD player at this price.
+You’d have to spend a good deal more – leap up towards the Arcam CD5, for instance – to better the sound quality it offers.

 Read the full Cambridge Audio CXC review